annabehling/functional_enrichment/README.md

 hh_a_hebi_david <- read_david_go("./files/DAVID_HEBi/HH_animals") #homoploid hybrid animals
 ```

-We then can check that all data files are present; we expect there to be 15 tables x 6 systems = 90 data tables total.
+We then can check that all data files are present; we expect there to be 15 tables (level 1-5 in the three GO ontologies) x 6 biological systems = 90 data tables total.
 Even if some are empty, it is important that the total number of files are present so that the `go_cat` argument of the following plotting argument is accurate.
 ```{r}
 length(c(allo_f_hebi_david, hh_f_hebi_david, allo_p_hebi_david, hh_p_hebi_david, allo_a_hebi_david, hh_a_hebi_david)) #90